A combinatorial expansion of vertical-strip LLT polynomials in the basis of elementary symmetric functions: Background and main results

-\item[(2016)] In his work on chromatic quasisymmetric functions M.~Guay-Paquet~\cite{GuayPaquet2016} uses a Hopf~algebra approach to show that unicellular LLT polynomials are graded Frobenius series derived from the equivariant cohomology rings of regular semisimple Hessenberg varieties.
+\item[(2016)] In his work on chromatic quasisymmetric functions M.~Guay-Paquet~\cite{GuayPaquet2016x} uses a Hopf~algebra approach to show that unicellular LLT polynomials are graded Frobenius series derived from the equivariant cohomology rings of regular semisimple Hessenberg varieties.
 This yields a second proof that unicellular LLT polynomials are Schur positive, but no combinatorial formula for the coefficients.

-\item[(2017)] A.~Carlsson and A.~Mellit~\cite{CarlssonMellit2017} use the so called zeta map on the path symmetric functions to obtain a more convenient model for vertical-strip LLT polynomials.
+\item[(2017)] E.~Carlsson and A.~Mellit~\cite{CarlssonMellit2017} use the so called zeta map on the path symmetric functions to obtain a more convenient model for vertical-strip LLT polynomials.
 They introduce the \defin{Dyck path algebra} and prove the Compositional Shuffle Conjecture --- henceforth Shuffle Theorem.

-A.~Carlson and A.~Mellit briefly use a plethystic identity originating in \cite{HaglundHaimanLoehr2005}.
-In the language of Haglund et al. it essentially states that there is a simple plethystic relationship between general fillings and non-attacking fillings.
+E.~Carlsson and A.~Mellit briefly use a plethystic identity originating in \cite{HaglundHaimanLoehr2005}.
+In the language of Haglund et al.\ it essentially states that there is a simple plethystic relationship between general fillings and non-attacking fillings.
 In terms of vertex colorings of graphs this relates a sum over arbitrary colorings to a sum over proper colorings.
 Consequently there is a plethystic relationship between certain (unicellular) LLT polynomials and the chromatic quasisymmetric functions of J.~Shareshian and M.~Wachs~\cite{ShareshianWachs2012,ShareshianWachs2016}.

 \item[(2018)] The Carlsson--Mellit model is used by G.~Panova and the first named author~\cite{AlexanderssonPanova2016} to emphasize the connection with the chromatic quasisymmetric functions.
 A conjecture regarding $\elementaryE$-positivity of certain LLT polynomials is stated in \cite[Conj.~4.5]{AlexanderssonPanova2016}.
-This conjecture serves as an analog of the $\elementaryE$-positivity conjecture of Shareshian--Wachs, and thus the Stanley--Stembridge conjecture for chromatic symmetric functions~\cite{Stanley95Chromatic,StanleyStembridge1993}.
+This conjecture serves as an analog of the $\elementaryE$-positivity conjecture of Shareshian--Wachs, and thus the Stanley--Stembridge conjecture for chromatic symmetric functions~\cite{Stanley1995,StanleyStembridge1993}.

-\item[(2019)] The first named author posts a preprint~\cite{Alexandersson2019llt} with the explicit formula \refq{mainResult} for the expansion of vertical-strip LLT polynomials.
+\item[(2019)] The first named author posts a preprint~\cite{Alexandersson2019llt} that contains the explicit formula \refq{mainResult} for vertical-strip LLT polynomials as a conjecture.
 Shortly after, A.~Garsia, J.~Haglund, D.~Qiu and M.~Romero~\cite{GarsiaHaglundQiuRomero2019} independently publish an equivalent conjecture in the language of diagonal harmonics.